-Established in 1977, the Center for the Study of Higher Education offers flexible, interdisciplinary, and individualized master of arts and doctor of philosophy degree programs with concentrations in comparative higher education, organization and administration, college access, and student affairs.
+Established in 1977, the Center for the Study of Higher Education offers graduate degree programs with concentrations in comparative higher education, organization and administration, college access, and student affairs.

 Cooper Center for Environmental Learning

-A partnership between the Tucson Unified School District and the College of Education, the Cooper Center educates thousands of school children and adult chaperones, educators, pre-service teachers, and volunteers each year about ecology, science, and the beauty and wonders of our home, the Sonoran Desert.
+A partnership between TUSD and the College of Education, the Cooper Center educates children and adult chaperones, educators, pre-service teachers, and volunteers about ecology, science, and the wonders of the Sonoran Desert.

 Education Policy Center

 As the only university-based center in the state dedicated to policy issues of PK-20 education, the Education Policy Center shares education policy research with the community and is a key resource for policymakers.

 Native SOAR is a service-learning mentoring program for Native undergraduate students that provides mentorship and prepares members to mentor local Native middle and high school students.

 NAVIGATE is a STEM training program for ROTC students and veterans that provides students with specialized training in geospatial technology while helping them to prepare for STEM careers in the military or law enforcement.

 Pathways to Teaching is a collaboration between the College of Education and Sunnyside Unified School District that supports Tucson-area residents in earning a bachelor’s degree in elementary education with an ESL endorsement.